-Communications involving other Confidential Information
+Communications involving Confidential Personal Information and Confidential Journalistic Material

-- 3.9 Similar consideration to that given to legally privileged communications must also be given to the interception of communications that involve confidential personal information, confidential journalistic information or communications between a Member of Parliament and another person on constituency business.
+3.6 Similar consideration to that given to legally privileged communications must also be given to the interception of communications that involve confidential personal information and confidential journalistic material.
 Confidential personal information is information held in confidence concerning an individual (whether living or dead) who can be identified from it, and the material in question relates to his physical or mental health or to spiritual counselling.
 Such information can include both oral and written communications.
 Such information as described above is held in confidence if it is held subject to an express or implied undertaking to hold it in confidence or it is subject to a restriction on disclosure or an obligation of confidentiality contained in existing legislation.
-For example, confidential personal information might include consultations between a health professional and a patient, or information from a patient's medical records. - 3.10 Spiritual counselling is defined as conversations between an individual and a Minister of Religion acting in his official capacity, and where the individual being counselled is seeking or the Minister is imparting forgiveness, absolution or the resolution of conscience with the authority of the Divine Being(s) of their faith.
+For example, confidential personal information might include consultations between a health professional and a patient, or information from a patient's medical records.

-- 3.11 Confidential journalistic material includes material acquired or created for the purposes of journalism and held subject to an undertaking to hold it in confidence, as well as communications resulting in information being acquired for the purposes of journalism and held subject to such an undertaking. - 3.12 References to a Member of Parliament include references to a Member of the UK Parliament, the European Parliament, the Scottish Parliament, the Welsh Assembly and the Northern Ireland Assembly.
+- 3.10 Spiritual counselling is defined as conversations between an individual and a Minister of Religion acting in his official capacity, and where the individual being counselled is seeking or the Minister is imparting forgiveness, absolution or the resolution of conscience with the authority of the Divine Being(s) of their faith. - 3.11 Confidential journalistic material includes material acquired or created for the purposes of journalism and held subject to an undertaking to hold it in confidence, as well as communications resulting in information being acquired for the purposes of journalism and held subject to such an undertaking.

-INTERCEPTION WARRANTS (SECTION 8(I))
+Chapter 4 INTERCEPTION WARRANTS (SECTION 8(I))

-4.1 This section applies to the interception of communications by means of a warrant complying with section 8(1) of the Act.
-This type of warrant may be issued in respect of the interception of communications carried on any postal service or telecommunications system as defined in section 2(1) of the Act (including a private telecommunications system).
-Responsibility for the issuing of interception warrants rests with the Secretary of State
+4.1 This section applies to the interception of communications by means of a warrant complying with section 8(l) of the Act.
+This type of warrant may be issued in respect of the interception of communications carried on any postal service or telecommunications system as defined in section 2(l) of the Act (including a private telecommunications system).
+Responsibility for the issuing of interception warrants rests with the Secretary of State.